muhnurichsan/gigih_midterm-project/README.md

 ### Submit Video
 **POST /video**
 ----
-  Creates a new video and return object.
+  Create a new video and return object.
 * **URL Params**
   None
 * **Headers**